Definition of Exposition

-With the help of a single passage, the author of the story has given us an overview of the bear family, their residence and information on how the story sets in motion.
+With the help of a single passage, the author of the story has given us an overview of the bear family, their residence, and information that sets the story in motion.

-Act I: the opening scene of Othello shows a fierce argument between Roderigo and Iago, which helps build the interest of the readers.
-The readers/audiences realize that Iago is persistently trying to convince Roderigo to be his accomplice in destroying Othello.
+The opening scene in Act I of Othello shows a fierce argument between Roderigo and Iago, which helps build the interest of the audience.
+The audience realizes that Iago is persistently trying to convince Roderigo to be his accomplice in destroying Othello.
 The exposition in this scene plays the following roles:

 - The main conflict of the play is revealed here.
-It revolves around Iago’s concealed bitterness towards his boss Othello who, in Iago’s opinion, is overloooking him for promotion.
+It revolves around Iago’s concealed bitterness towards his boss Othello who, in Iago’s opinion, is overlooking him for promotion.

-End of Act 1: this part of the play tells the audience a few facts about Othello that include:
+At the end of Act 1, the play gives the audience a few facts about Othello, including:

 - He is a very respectable man.

-- He had run off with Desdemona, Brabantio’s daughter.
+- He had run away with Desdemona, Brabantio’s daughter.